pyiron/pyiron/docs/source/installation.rst

      resources/
      software/

-To include this version in your `PYTHONPATH` add the following line to your `~/.profile` or `~/.bashrc` configuration:
+To include this version in your :code:`PYTHONPATH` add the following line to your :code:`~/.profile` or :code:`~/.bashrc` configuration:

 .. code-block:: bash

     export PYTHONPATH=${HOME}/pyiron/software/:${PYTHONPATH}

-When you import pyiron in any python shell or jupyter notebook it should load the version from `~/pyrion/software`.
+When you import pyiron in any python shell or jupyter notebook it should load the version from :code:`~/pyrion/software`.
 Finally you can switch to other branches using git:

 .. code-block:: bash